mikelduffy/coin-wallet/README.md

 ## Getting Started

-* Clone this repository with `git clone [repo] && cd ./coin-wallet`
+* Clone this repository with `git clone https://github.com/mikelduffy/coin-wallet.git && cd ./coin-wallet`
 * Install dependencies with `yarn install` or `npm install`
-* Run `cp .env.local-sample .env.local` and add your blockcypher API key
+* Run `cp .env.local-sample .env.local` and add your blockcypher API key to your `.env.local` file
 * Start the application with `yarn start` or `npm start`

 ## Testing